repaygithub/ui-tools/modules/repay-scripts/README.md

 ### Optimizing Bundles

+By default, `@repay/scripts` splits out the webpack runtime as a bundle to prevent unnecessary content hash updates.
+You can read more about the option [here](https://webpack.js.org/configuration/optimization/#optimizationruntimechunk).

 When generating bundles for client facing applications, it's ideal to take libraries used and host them in a separate "vendor" or "common" bundle.
 This bundle can be cached between releases when the libraries are not upgraded.
 Here is an example implementation when using `@repay/scripts` and the `config` option.

 ```js